mcidclan/cloud-of-voxels/README.md

 ===============
 This is a basic Voxel to Pixel renderer project,

-using Ray Tracing through an Octree.
+using Ray Casting through an Octree.

 For each Pixel, a Ray is generated and will go through and Octree,